How to build 3D printed Dremel CNC?

 What is Dremel CNC?

-Dremel CNC is an open-source project of a 3D printed, easy-to-build DIY CNC machine.
+Dremel CNC is an open-source 3D printed, easy-to-build DIY CNC machine.
 Initially as a spindle Dremel 3000 was used, hence the name – Dremel CNC.
 At some point, Dremel was replaced with 500W Spindle, but the name remained the same.
-This project is completely open-source, which means you can do everything you want with it, you can build it, use it for your business, videos, projects, and even for commercial work.
+This project is completely open-source, which means you can do anything you want with it, you can build it, use it for your business, videos, projects, and even for commercial work.
 You can also modify the files and create remixes.
-You can build it bigger or smaller, you can put a laser or vinyl cutter in place of a spindle and repurpose the machine completely, be creative!
+You can build it bigger or smaller, or you can put a laser or vinyl cutter in place of a spindle and repurpose the machine completely, be creative!

 Where to start?